JanKotekFactoryPal/german_universities_list/src/universities_final.md

 > **Matching Score - ChatGPT:** 9
 > **Matching Score - Copilot:** 8
-> **Matching Reason: - ChatGPT:** This faculty is closely aligned with Barbora's interest in design and architecture, which she is passionate about.
-It offers practical learning, which is important to her, and the focus on creativity and hands-on experience makes it a good match.
+> **Matching Reason - ChatGPT:** This faculty emphasizes creativity, design, and hands-on experience, key areas of interest for Barbora.
+Although the focus is primarily on artistic skills, the technical design aspects are valuable for her.
 > **Matching Reason - Copilot:** Similar to the Faculty of Architecture and Urban Design, this faculty offers strong practical learning but may have challenges with competitive admission and limited international student ratio.

 - **University Type:** Fachhochschule (University of Applied Sciences)